vivid-planet/comet/.changeset/green-years-drum.md

 ---
 "@comet/cms-admin": minor
 "@comet/cms-site": minor
-"@comet/admin": minor
 "@comet/cms-api": minor
 ---

-Provide an additional link block type, which is resposible for downloading or displaying files in a new tab.
+Add a `DamFileDownloadLinkBlock` that can be used to download a file or open it in a new tab